-For Issuers approved to participate in the single-family program for MBS backed by single-family level payment, graduated payment, growing equity, buy-down, serial note, or adjustable-rate mortgages, the minimum base net worth requirement is
+For Issuers approved to participate in the Single-family program for MBS backed by Single-family level payment, graduated payment, growing equity, buy-down, serial note, or adjustable rate mortgages, the minimum base net worth requirement is \$2,500,000 plus 0.35% (35 basis points) of the Issuer's total Single-family effective outstanding obligations, at all times.
+The total effective Single-family outstanding obligation is the sum of: a) all Single-family Ginnie Mae securities outstanding, b) available commitment authority to issue new Single-family pools, and c) total Single-family pools funded.

-- (a) \$2,500,000, plus - (b) 0.35% (35 basis points) of the Issuer's total effective Ginnie Mae single-family outstanding obligations (see definition below), plus - (c) 0.25% (25 basis points) of the Issuer's total Government Sponsored Enterprise ("GSE" or "Enterprise") single-family outstanding servicing portfolio balance, plus - (d) 0.25% (25 basis points) of the Issuer's total non-agency single-family outstanding servicing portfolio, at all times.

-The total effective Ginnie Mae single-family outstanding obligation is the sum of: a) all single-family Ginnie Mae securities outstanding, b) available commitment authority to issue new single-family pools, and c) total single-family pools funded.

 Ginnie Mae requires Issuers to maintain appropriate levels of liquidity to meet and sustain their obligations under the MBS Program.
+Single-family Issuers are required to have and maintain liquid assets (cash and cash equivalents as defined under FAS-95)